 One of the tips to do that easily is to make things simple and easy for your customers.

-Do not overcomplicate or give conflicting choices, that surely drives the conflict and friction to prospective customers.
+Do not overcomplicate or give conflicting choices, which surely drives conflict and friction to prospective customers.

 Intertwining Your Social Media And Email – Frank Hatchett

-He suggests intertwining these both two to bring the higher conversion rate.
+He suggests intertwining these two to bring a higher conversion rate.

-The combination of social media reach and engagement with the retargetting option you can use through emails is extremely powerful.
+The combination of social media reach and engagement with the retargeting option you can use through emails is extremely powerful.

-For example, as Frank suggests you can use Facebook where you are targeting cold traffic and from there you use retargetting through personalized emails.
+For example, as Frank suggests, you can use Facebook, where you are targeting cold traffic, and from there, you use retargeting through personalized emails.

 Building A Business Model To Generate Return Sales – Kunle Campbell

-Kunle Campbell shares this insightful knowledge, especially having great success with 2 X eCommerce to small business owners and retailers.
+Kunle Campbell shares this insightful knowledge, especially having great success with 2 X eCommerce with small business owners and retailers.

 Image Source: Shopify